Sterrs/leaning/src/naturals/STYLE.md

   about.
 - The unary operators `¬`, `←` should *not* be followed by a space.
 - The binary operators `+`, `*`, `^`, `∣`, `→`, should be surrounded by a space
-  on either side.
+- For colons, usually put no space before and one space after on either side.
 - Parenthesise as you see fit.
 - In weird ambiguous re-write situations, try to use `conv`.